johnthagen/min-sized-rust/README.md

 ![Minimum Rust: 1.10](https://img.shields.io/badge/Minimum%20Rust%20Version-1.10-brightgreen.svg)

+> [!IMPORTANT]
-> **Note**: Up to this point, the features discussed to reduce binary size did not have an
+> Up to this point, the features discussed to reduce binary size did not have an
 > impact on the behaviour of the program (only its execution speed).
 This feature does
 > have an impact on behavior.